Alex2262/AltairChessEngine/README.md

 - Castling

 ## Evaluation
-These are some of the evaluation features present in Altair:
+These are some evaluation features present in Altair:

 - Material
 - Piece Square Tables